LuciaHerreroAlvarez/Titanic-Survival/README.md

 ### Model Comparison:
 - **Logistic Regression** outperformed KNN across all metrics, proving to be a more suitable model for this dataset.

+### Notes:
+- The **IsMinor** feature added valuable insights into the survival prediction model, potentially influencing how age impacted survival.

 ---

 ## 🗂️ Data Source
-The dataset used in this project is the famous Titanic dataset, available on Kaggle.
+The dataset used in this project is the famous Titanic dataset, available on Kaggle: https://www.kaggle.com/competitions/titanic

 ---